shenzekun/see-dirtree/README.md

-**Example:**
+## Example:

-* You can export data to a file.Input this command below,you can see data.txt in your current path.
+* You can export data to a file.Input command below,you can see data.txt in your current path.

 ```
 tree -e data.txt